 My paintings offer viewers a portal into otherworldly and ethereal environments.
 Sometimes the work is meant to be melancholic and redolent of tension, while other instances allude to sentiments of euphoria, passion, and exaltation.
 All pieces aim to evoke a contemplative mood.
 My paintings often resemble abstracted landscapes, and tend to indicate a sense of motion (paused).
 The sense of movement references sensuality, dance, air flow, aquatic currents, energetic frequencies of matter, and/or petrological events/shifts.
-My work subtly reflects on our human relationships with our natural surroundings.

 I perceive the natural, non-humanmade world as one continual, immersive, dynamic art installation that forever intrigues me, offering meaningful insight for interpreting life’s complexities and progressions.
 I take notice daily of the plant kingdom’s generosity.
 Humans are entirely reliant on the plants for survival, on many levels.
 This is often overlooked by us, particularly those living in non-agrarian societies.
 In my nonverbal approach, I am advocating for the plants to be "seen".
 I want to teach people, through my imagery, to consider the profound importance of plants on this planet, and what their presence brings.
 I want my artwork to serve as demonstrative of the plants’ relationships with temporality, cyclicality, continuity, and anciently-rooted magnanimity.